spacotto/Born2beRoot/srcs/_useful-commands.md

 # Useful Commands
-Here is a list of the most used command lines to check the state of your VM server
+Here is a list of the most used command lines to check the state of your VM.

 ## VM Stauts
 Generate signature: